linode/docs/docs/guides/databases/neo4j/installing-and-configuring-neo4j-on-ubuntu-2204/index.md

 ---
 slug: installing-and-configuring-neo4j-on-ubuntu-2204
 title: "Installing and Configuring Neo4j on Ubuntu 22.04"
-description: 'Neoj4 is the leading graph database available today.
-Learn how to install, configure, and use it on an Akamai cloud compute instance. ✓ Click here!'
+description: "Neoj4 is the leading graph database available today.
+Learn how to install, configure, and use it on an Akamai cloud compute instance."
-og_description: 'Neoj4 is the leading graph database available today.
-Learn how to install, configure, and use it on an Akamai cloud compute instance. ✓ Click here!'
+authors: ["Cameron Laird"]
+contributors: ["Cameron Laird"]
+published: 2023-09-29
+modified: 2023-05-08
 keywords: ['install neo4j','install neo4j ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ["Cameron Laird"]
-published: 2023-09-29
-modified_by:
-  name: Linode
 ---

 Ubuntu users have a choice between several reliable Database Management Systems.
 While Relational Database Management Systems enjoy longstanding market leadership positions, Graph Database Management Systems are greatly increasing in popularity.
 Neo4j is the leader among these, and this guide covers everything you need to install, configure, and begin using it on Ubuntu 22.04 LTS.